scenarioo/scenarioo/docs/setup/Configuration.md

 ## Full Text Search

-For enabling full text search inside your Scenarioo documentation you have to setup an elastic search engine, as described in [Full Text Search Setup Instructions](../features/full-text-search/setup.md)
+For enabling full text search inside your Scenarioo documentation you have to setup an Elasticsearch engine, as described in [Full Text Search Setup Instructions](../features/full-text-search/setup.md)

 ## Diff Viewer Comparisons